 Charles I.D.
 Looff

 Charles I.D.
 Looff was one of the great carousel makers of the late 19th and early 20th centuries.
 A skilled woodcarver, he arrived in New York City from Denmark in 1870 at the age of 18 and by 1876 had manufactured the first carousel for New York’s Coney Island.
-During his lifetime he produced carousels for parks all across the nation.
-In 1910, he delivered one to Saltair Park, just outside Salt Lake City, which would eventually find its way to Nederland, Colorado.
+During his lifetime, he produced carousels for parks across the nation.
+In 1917, he delivered a carousel to the Great Saltair Park, just outside Salt Lake City, which would eventually find its way to Nederland, Colorado.